 Other organisms, such as bacteria, viruses, and fungi, can also be allelopathic.

 The term allelopathy is usually used when the effect is harmful, but it can apply to beneficial effects too.
 And even when the effect is harmful to plants, it can be a benefit otherwise.
-Think of how corn gluten meal is used as a natural herbicide.
+Think of how corn gluten meal is used as a natural herbicide, to prevent weed seeds from sprouting.
 Many turf grasses and cover crops have allelopathic properties that improve their weed suppression.
 Or how about the way the fungus penicillin can kill bacteria.
+These are all seen as beneficial to humans.

 You've probably heard of the problems experienced growing plants near black walnut trees.
-All parts of the trees produce hydrojuglone, which is converted to an allelotoxin when it is exposed to oxygen.
-Roots, decomposing leaves and twigs all release juglone into the surrounding soil, which inhibits the growth of many other plants, especially those in the Solanaceae family, like tomatoes, peppers, potatoes, and eggplants.
+All parts of the walnut tree produce hydrojuglone, which is converted to an allelotoxin when it is exposed to oxygen.
+The roots, decomposing leaves, and twigs of walnut trees all release juglone into the surrounding soil, which inhibits the growth of many other plants, especially those in the Solanaceae family, like tomatoes, peppers, potatoes, and eggplants.

 How Do You Know if Allelopathy is the Problem with Your Plant?